Living in Ahwatukee, AZ: Upper Canyon and Local Neighborhood Guide

 School boundaries

 Do not assume Upper Canyon means one fixed school path forever.
-Kyrene has published boundary changes for 2026-27 and future map changes after that, so buyers should verify the exact address and year-specific map before writing an offer.
+Kyrene states that boundaries are changing in 2026-27 and 2027-28, so buyers should verify the exact address and year-specific map before writing an offer.

 Main Ahwatukee neighborhoods you will see